pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 #### Step 5.
 Introducing ComponentResources

-Now... we _could_ continue to add resource after resource, but Pulumi is more than that.
-We can build our own reusable components.
-Let's refactor what we have above into a `CdnWebsite` component at `pulumi-challenge/cdn-website/index.ts`.
+Now... you _could_ continue to add resource after resource, but Pulumi is more than that.
+You can build your own reusable components.
+To do that, refactor what you have above into a `CdnWebsite` component at `pulumi-challenge/cdn-website/index.ts`.

 {{% chooser cloud "aws,gcp" %}}